Cuba’s acting leader softens his tone as brother Fidel misses his birthday bash.

 The timing for the unprecedented visit came hours after John Negroponte, the US director of national intelligence, said that Fidel Castro was close to death.

 Negroponte said: “Everything we see indicates it will not be much longer … months, not years.”

-The US politicians’ arrival in Cuba came on the day that Hugo Chavez, the Venezuelan president, denied reports that Fidel Castro has cancer at all, saying that he was instead fighting a “great battle” against a “serious” illness.
+The US politicians’ arrival in Cuba came on the day that Hugo Chavez, the Venezuelan president, denied reports that Fidel has cancer, saying that he was instead fighting a “great battle” against a “serious” illness.

 However, the US has indicated no interest in talks without signs of political liberalisation in Cuba.

 “When we engage it has to be part of a democratic change.”